Zone-organization/Nuclear-Engine/README.md

 - __Graphics__
   - Support for Abstracted RenderAPI called Diligent that supports DirectX 11, DirectX 12, Vulkan backends.
   - Support for HLSL Shaders which can be Cross Compiled to GLSL or SPIR-V.

+- __Rendering__
+  - Features Easy-to-use RenderSystem that create material and manage lighting by itself.
+  - The RenderSystem support what is called "Rendering Pipelines", that allow rendering large number of meshes with different materials using different rendering methods such as(PBR - BlinnPhong) without having to tinker with low level API stuff as shader or configuring material with each pipeline as everything is done automatically.
+  - Render System and Render pipeline can be extended easily through simply inheriting from base class.
+  - Material are auto-created and auto-configured for each pipeline without user intervention.

 ### Building  (Section W.I.P)

 Besure to update all submodules to be able to build it